Bioconductor/BiocWorkshops/500_Effectively_Using_the_DelayedArray_Framework.knit.md

 ## [105,]  -14  -20
 ```

-It may look like constructing  `-da_hdf5` has taken the negative of every value.
+It may look like running `-da_hdf5` has taken the negative of every element.
-However, we can use the `showtree()` function to inspect the internal state of these objects and see this is not the case^[You may like to use the `str()` function for more detailed and verbose output]:
+However, we can see this is in fact not the case by using the `showtree()` function to inspect the internal state of these objects^[You may like to use the `str()` function for more detailed and verbose output]:

 ```r